Practitioner Education Program

 - Ability to work constructively with students, demonstrated by successful completion of field experiences and cooperating teachers’ evaluation.

 - Sufficient mastery of the discipline(s) for which licensure is sought.

 - A basic knowledge of education theory, history, and practice including an understanding of the interdependence of education and society and the importance of individual identity in teaching and learning.

 - Students must demonstrate a commitment to equity and knowledge of theories of development and learning.

 - Skills in preparing and teaching lessons in accordance with principles learned in core and methods courses.

 - Good communication skills and the ability to establish constructive relationships.

 Performance Assessment and Feedback

 In addition to your core course grades, you will have evaluations from the practicing teachers you work with during your field experiences and substantial feedback from the instructors of your methods courses.
 Each semester during pre-registration, you and your adviser will discuss your progress in the performance assessment system, your College BASE scores, field experience evaluations, GPA requirements, and any other concerns that you or your education faculty have.
 You will receive timely feedback and your adviser will help you make specific plans to address any areas of concern.
-See performance assessments for detailed information about the process.

 Students interested in education can participate in school-based internships or internships that introduce one to the policy/administrative aspects of education.
 In recent years, students have conducted internships in curricular reform, after-school programs, drop-out prevention, museum education and place-based pedagogy.
 If you are interested in an education focused internship, you should contact either an education department faculty member or someone in the Career Development Office to discuss your ideas.